-EDUC 478 Staff Managing Classrooms in 2 credits Secondary Student Teaching
+EDUC 478 Staff

+Managing Classrooms in 2 credits

+Secondary Student Teaching

 Involvement in the management of learning situations during secondary student teaching.

-EDUC 479 Staff Professional Growth 3 credits in Secondary Student Teaching

-The demonstration of professional growth during student teaching as evidenced by professional behavior and skills, a commitment to improvement, and ability to relate to others.
+EDUC 479 Staff Professional Growth 3 credits in Secondary Student Teaching during student teaching as evidenced by professional behavior and skills, a commitment to improvement, and ability to relate to others.
 This will include attendance and participation in a weekly seminar to analyze and discuss professional considerations and student-teaching problems.
 Completed ACT 34 and Child Abuse History Clearances are required previous to receiving a field assignment.